Forward-UIUC-2022S/kshitij-sinha-find-papers-by-keyword/README.md

     ASSIGN_USER=<database user>
     ASSIGN_PASS=<database password>
     ASSIGN_DB=<database name>

     MAG_HOST=<MAG database host>
     MAG_USER=<MAG database user>
     MAG_PASS=<MAG database password>
     MAG_DB=<MAG database name>
     ```

+    Here, the MAG database is a database containing MAG data.
+The database must contain a `papers` table with the columns `PaperId`, `PaperTitle`, `CitationCount`.
+The database must also contain a `paperabstracts` table with the colunms `PaperId`, `PaperAbstract`.

 ## Changing Paper Search Space
 The `dump.sql` comes with all the intermediate data necessary to search by keywords through the Arxiv dataset.
 To be able to search through a set of different papers, we need to store the new paper data and do intermediate processing.